jfromaniello/joseoncodecom/_posts/2013-02-01-status-report.markdown

 After Tellago I took some time to try new ideas on my own, while I was looking for a more stable job.
 I had some very good job offers but I have to admit that I am very picky about jobs now.
 Which is bad because at the same time I need money to live and maintain a family :).

 After two months or so in this situation I found an amazing and talented group of people to work with.
 [Matías Woloski][3] was leaving SouthWorks and planning something with [Eugenio Pace][4].
-They told me about their plans and it feel like a great people to work with.
+They told me about their plans and it felt like a great people to work with.
 I enjoy every day I work with them and I am very thankful for having this opportunity.

 So what are we up to?
 The company name is [Qraftlabs][5] which is a word that mix Quality, Craft and Lab and describes us very well.
 In the last few months we have been doing a little of consultancy and at the same time a new product which I think is looking great and going to be a success called [Auth0][6].